gradle/gradle/design-docs/jdk9-support.md

 - Building the API jar should not depend on the runtime jar
 - Building the runtime jar should not depend on the API jar
 - Building the runtime jar and the API jar should depend on the same compilation tasks

+## Story: Produce a stubbed API jar when no API is declared

+If a component doesn't declare an API, produce a stubbed API jar like in the case an API is declared.
+Consider all packages as belonging to the API.
+This story should include performance tests that prove that incremental builds are faster:

+- because downstream dependencies are not recompiled when the API signature doesn't change
+- because it is done independently of the fact a component declares an API or not

 ## Story: Dependencies report shows compile time dependency graph of a Java library